Student and Parents

 Advanced Credit Program Policies

-The mission of the Advanced Credit Program (ACP) is a partnership linking the University of Missouri - St. Louis to high schools in the metropolitan St. Louis area to enable eligible high school students to take high-quality, lower division college courses on their high school campus.
+The mission of the Advanced Credit Program (ACP) is to create partnerships linking the University of Missouri - St. Louis to high schools in the metropolitan St. Louis area in order to enable eligible high school students to take high-quality, undergraduate division college courses on their high school campus.

-The signature of a high school counselor or the principal will be required to verify eligibility of sophomores and freshmen.
+The signature (electronic or hard copy) of a high school counselor or principal will be required to verify eligibility (class year and GPA) for all students.

-In the Advanced Credit Program, course content and course requirements in the high school will be comparable to those utilized in the equivalent on-campus courses with the same titles.
+In the Advanced Credit Program, course content and course requirements in the high school will be equivalent to those utilized in the on-campus courses with the same titles.

 According to MDHE Dual Credit Policy, Advanced Credit courses may enroll a mixed population (students taking the course for dual credit and high school credit and students taking the course for high school credit only).
 However, course requirements will be the same for all students.
 Students taking the course for dual credit must meet eligibility requirements as described above.